-Cask Sizes: 52 and 37 assembly sized casks used.
-TEPCO is using a 22 assembly sized transportation cask to move fuel from the reactor building spent fuel pools
+Cask Sizes: 52 and 37 assembly-sized casks used.
+TEPCO is using a 22 assembly-sized transportation cask to move fuel from the reactor building spent fuel pools to the common pool.

 *TEPCO has been removing fuel from the pool to a cask storage facility built up on the hill.

 A spent fuel assembly can have 7,500 trillion becquerels of radioactivity within it 3 years after being removed from the reactor.
 This is why spent fuel is always handled underwater or stored in casks

 The common or shared pool and current cask storage are part of TEPCO’s pre-disaster fuel management plan.
 The common pool holds much of the overflow spent fuel inventory from units 1-6 at Fukushima Daiichi.
 As part of TEPCO’s roadmap, they intend to make changes to the common pool so damaged fuel may be inspected and stored separately from intact fuel assemblies.
 (This will include adding a bulkhead wall to separate the two.)
 The bulkhead plan was scrapped in 2012-2013 in favor of removing fuel from the common pool to cask storage to make room.